Cape Breton in the footsteps of the Scots

 Fishing on the Cabot Trail

-In general, fishing plays a big role in the small towns along the Cabot Trail.
-Pleasant Bay, White Point and Neils Harbor have lovely harbors where fishing boats dangle in the water.
-On land piled lobster traps, colorful buoys and fishing nets waiting for their repair.
-Shrieking seagulls watch us curiously from the quay walls and see if we have something edible for them.
-These places are silent retreats off the main route on the Cabot Trail and give a good idea of how people's lives are going on here.
-During the short fishing season, when certain species of fish are allowed to be fished, their catch must be large enough for them to live for the rest of the year.
-If that is not enough, you have to earn something in tourism or in the city.
+These places are quiet retreats off the main route on the Cabot Trail and give a good impression of how life is for the people here.
+During the short fishing season, when certain species of fish can be caught, their catch must be large enough to live off of it for the rest of the year.
+If that is not enough, they must earn some extra money in tourism or in the city.

 This has to be in the suitcase for hikes on the Cabot Trail